simplycycling/stan/README.md

 2. Write a CFN template that spins this environment up.

-3. Add spinning up one ec2 instance per subnet
+3. Add spinning up one ec2 instance per subnet (making sure keys are created for these nodes)

 4. Add the EIP in and associate them with each respective instance